 Women’s bones are thinner than men’s, and bone density rapidly declines after menopause.

 Therefore, it’s not surprising that about 80% of Americans with osteoporosis are women.

 But men can be stricken with this affliction as well.
 Granted, osteoporosis is much more common in women, but men are at risk, too.

 In fact, about 25% of men over 50 will have an osteoporosis-related fracture.
 Osteoporosis may be under-diagnosed in men because it is often considered a “woman’s disease” and men may not be tested.

 When considering what you can do to prevent osteoporosis, you first need to be aware of what causes it, and why some people develop it and some don’t.

-There are certain risk factors beyond your control:
+There are specific risk factors beyond your control:

 - Thin, small-framed women are more likely to develop osteoporosis.

 - Heredity.
-If osteoporosis runs in your family, the odds are greater that it may strike you as well
+If osteoporosis runs in your family, the odds are higher that it may strike you as well

 - Ethnicity.
 It is more common among whites and Asians, though African-Americans and Hispanics may still be at risk